-The primary historic and current threat to the Dusky Gopher Frog is loss of habitat, specifically loss of fishless ephemeral wetlands and native longleaf pine forests.
+The primary threat to the dusky gopher frog is loss of habitat, specifically loss of fishless ephemeral wetlands and native longleaf pine forests.
 Development, urban sprawl and fire suppression have contributed to the decline of the longleaf pine forest, which once covered some 90 million acres in the South, from Virginia to Texas.

 Today, less than 5 percent of old-growth longleaf pine forest remains, causing the dusky gopher frog and other species like the gopher tortoise—which the frog relies on for underground burrows—to drastically decline.
 Prescribed fire is essential to maintaining open upland habitat important to both of these species, and to the health of open, grassy, relatively treeless ephemeral ponds essential to the breeding cycle of gopher frogs

 The dusky gopher frog is a stubby frog with ridges on its back, either uniformly dark or with irregular dorsal spots, while its throat and belly areas tend to be pigmented.
 It has prominent warts on its back that secrete a bitter white substance used as a defense mechanism.
 The frog emits a loud, guttural call that sounds like snoring.
 They typically live less than 7 years, achieving biological maturity around 6 to 8 months in males and 24 to 36 months in females.
 The frogs usually breed between January and March, but may breed in the fall if conditions are right.
 The young frogs are herbivores and adults feed on invertebrates.